Drover (Australian): Heyday

 The first droving over a significant distance occurred in 1836 when 300 cattle were moved by Joseph Hawdon in 26 days from the Murrumbidgee River to Melbourne, a distance of about 480 km.
 Also in 1836, Edward John Eyre drove stock from New South Wales to the Port Phillip district.
 As droving skills were developed, more challenging assignments were undertaken.

 During the late 1830s, settlers began to move into countryside near Adelaide.
 There followed expeditions to bring sheep and cattle to Adelaide from New South Wales.
 The first such expedition was led by Eyre, which started in December 1837 and followed the path of Charles Sturt along the Murray–Darling River system.
 Eyre's party comprised eight stockmen, 1000 sheep, and 600 head of cattle, which started out from Monaro in New South Wales.
 The party arrived in Adelaide in July 1838.

 During the following years, the traffic on the Murray–Darling route would grow enormously.
 At its height, there was an almost continuous train of sheep, cattle, bullock drays, and horses along the route.

-Many Aborigines lived along the route.
+Many Aboriginal Australians lived along the route.
 They sometimes received "injudicious treatment" from the Europeans—in the words of Governor George Gawler.
 Such treatment included sexual abuse of Aboriginal women and wanton shooting of Aboriginal people.
 That led to an escalating cycle of conflicts between Aboriginal people and Europeans.
 For example, drover Henry Inman lost all 5000 of his sheep, when Aboriginal people attacked his party, in April 1841.
 And in August 1841, drover William Robinson and his party, together with a policing force, killed at least 30 Aboriginal people, in the Rufus River massacre.

 In 1863, boss drover George Gregory drove 8,000 sheep from near Rockhampton to the Northern Territory border, some 2,100 km, taking seven months.
 In the early 1870s, Robert Christison overlanded 7,000 sheep from Queensland to Adelaide, a distance of 2,500 km.

 Patrick Durack and his brother Michael trekked across the north of Australia from their property on Coopers Creek in Queensland, which they left in 1879 along with 7250 breeding cattle and 200 horses, to the Kimberley region of Western Australia near Kununurra where they arrived in 1882.
 The 3000 mi journey of cattle to stock Argyle Downs and Ivanhoe Station is the longest of its type ever recorded.

 Charles and William MacDonald left their property near Tuena, New South Wales, in 1883 bound to establish a new pastoral lease, Fossil Downs Station, in the Kimberley of Western Australia some 5600 km away.
 They left with 700 head of cattle and 60 horses during drought conditions as they trekked through Queensland.
 Arriving at the property in June 1886 with 327 cattle and 13 horses they reunited with their brother Dan.

 The most famous Outback stock routes were the Murranji Track, the Birdsville Track, the Strzelecki Track and the Canning Stock Route.
 The Canning was regarded as the loneliest, the most difficult, and the most dangerous.